By Anna Sophie » Home Decor » The Ultimate Guide On How To Style A Grey Sofa In Your Living Room (+17 Stunning Ideas)

 Modern living room with a plush grey sofa styled with soft neutral cushions in beige highlights, adding warmth and contrast to the cool base tone.
 A marble-top coffee table with minimalist decor and a woven pouf on the floor enhance the natural, calming atmosphere.
 The setup shows how to style a grey sofa with subtle earthy accents for a balanced and inviting look.

-I really like styling the look with beige linen pillows, a woven rug or a light throw.
-These small touches really make the sofa feel more inviting.
+Beige linen pillows, a woven rug, maybe a light throw: Little things like that make the sofa feel way more inviting.

 6. Polka Dot Pillows & Wall Art